Roles we hire for

 • Emotional intelligence and the ability to handle difficult performance conversations

-Why hire your Engineering Manager through RFS?
+Why hire your Engineering Manager through Recruiting from Scratch?

 • We understand the player-coach distinction — we screen for EMs who can manage and stay technical, not one or the other